edubart/nelua-lang/docs/pages/overview.md

 -- end of scope, compiler deduced 'a' to be of type 'integer'
 ```

-The compiler does it best it can to deduce the type for you, in most situations
+The compiler does the best it can to deduce the type for you.
+In most situations
 it should work, but in some corner cases you may want to explicitly set a type for a variable.
 {:.alert.alert-info}

 ### Type collision

-In case of different types being assigned to a same variable,
+In the case of different types being assigned to the same variable,
-then the compiler deduces the variable type
+the compiler deduces the variable type
-to the `any` type, a type that can hold anything an runtime, this makes Nelua code compatible with lua values semantics:
+to be the `any` type, a type that can hold anything at runtime.
+This makes Nelua code compatible with Lua semantics:

 ```nelua
 local a -- a type will be deduced